goshiphq/goship-cms/content/blog/how-to-choose-the-best-shipping-provider.md

   provider.
 postedAt: "1633006949099"
 news: false
-description: Your product is only as good as your shipper.
-Let’s explore the factors you need to look for when choosing a shipping provider.
+description: When running a business, you must find an affordable and reliable freight shipping provider.
+What are some of the factors to look for in the best shipping provider?
-keywords: shipping provider
+keywords: shipping provider, freight shipping
 altText: Shipping provider
-image: images/shipping-provider.png
+image: images/goship-website-image-template-1024-x-768-px-22-.png
 ---